supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_04_ConfigureExternalCollaborationSettings.md

 You must enable external collaboration settings for your organization for approved guests access.

+## Lab scenario

+After completing this lab, you will be able to:
+- Enable Guest Users to perform self service sign-up
+- Configure external collaboration settings

 #### Estimated timing: 5 minutes

 ### Exercise 1 - Allowing guest users to be invited into your organization